What to Expect

 - Pain or discomfort 5-7 days Post-Op, the first two days are the toughest, but keep moving

-- You will have some mild swelling of your incision and mild bruising that can travel into the genitals.
-This is normal, but if your scrotum is more than twice its usual size, call us for an early follow up check
+- You will have some swelling of your incision and mild bruising that can travel into the genitals.
+This is normal, but if your scrotum is more than twice its usual size or if you having bruising extending to your flank or upper leg call us for an early follow-up to check.

 - Unless otherwise directed, you may shower daily with your choice of soap and water to keep your incision clean and help reduce the risk of skin infection.

 - DO NOT SOAK!
 No tubs, pools or hot springs until you are seen on your follow up appointment.
 Submerging in water increases the risk of infection.

-- DO NOT LIFT, PUSH OR PULL MORE THAN 20 lbs. or use your abdominal muscles for 6 weeks after surgery.
+- DO NOT LIFT, PUSH OR PULL MORE THAN 15 lbs. or use your abdominal muscles for 6 weeks after surgery.
 This allows time for your incisions to heal and reduces the risk of recurrent hernia formation.
+The “heavy lifting” restriction is really just trying to avoid abdominal strain.
+Do not use your ab muscles for 6 weeks while the hernia repair is healing.

-- You should be up and moving around the night of your surgery and waiting 5-6 times a day at a minimum there after.
-You will be less sore if you move around.
+- You should be up and moving around the night of your surgery and walking 5-6 times a day at a minimum there after.
+You will be LESS sore if you move around.

 Follow Up Appointment

-If you have not already done so, call our office (208) 321-4790 and schedule a post cooperative visit for 2 weeks after your surgery.
+If you have not already done so, call our office (208) 321-4790 and schedule a post operative visit for 2 weeks after your surgery.

 When to Call